infinispan/infinispan-images/README.md

       - dev
 ```

-> It's also possible to provide predigested user passwords by setting `preDigestedPassword: true` on each of the provided credential objects.

 ### Config Yaml
 Below is an example configuration file which shows the current default values used by the image if not provided by the
 user configuration yaml.